 Film Blocking and Composition

-If you have tried your hand at directing, you have most likely found yourself in the same predicament that filmmaker have been facing since the dawn of cinema.
+If you have tried your hand at directing, you have most likely found yourself in the same predicament that filmmakers have been facing since the dawn of cinema.
 Where do I put the camera and how will my actors move through the scene?
 Although it is integral to a director’s skillset to tell a story, I am always amazed at how few filmmakers truly understand great blocking.
 Luckily, we can do what we always do in filmmaking when we want to learn.
 Watch the masters.

 I first started to truly understand blocking watching the films of Steven Spielberg.
 In fact, one of the greatest pieces of blocking and composition advice came directly from Spielberg in an interview.
 I’m paraphrasing, but he said the best way to learn how to move the camera and actors is by watching films with the volume all the way down.
 I can say from personal experience, this has become one of my favorite exercises.